How do you get a cat to eat something it doesn’t want to eat? Come to that, how do you get a cat to do anything it doesn’t want to do?

 Heat up their food

 When you keep wet cat food in the fridge, it can lose the aroma that tempts your cat to eat.
 By heating up the food, you can help release the scent that is so mouth-watering for your feline friend.
-Do this by gently warming the food through in the microwave, making sure that it’s warm and not scalding hot.
+Do this by gently heating the food in the microwave, making sure that it’s warm and not scalding hot.

 Try small amounts